Teaching Approach

 Statistics for Everyday Life*

-- Taught large lecture and 1 activity section.
+• Taught large lecture and 1 activity section.
 Collaborated with a team of lecturers and professors to update course material and discuss learning objectives.
-Course content includes exploratory data analysis, methods of visualizing data, descriptive statistics, misuse and manipulation of data in statistical analysis, probability, binomial and normal distributions, confidence intervals, hypothesis testing, correlation and regression, contingency tables.
+Covered exploratory data analysis, descriptive statistics, probability, binomial and normal distributions, confidence intervals, hypothesis testing, correlation and regression, contingency tables.

 Graduate Teaching Associate, California State University, Long Beach